medic/cht-core/CONTRIBUTING.md

 - Your name/handle and a link for recognition in our Hall of Fame.

 ### Improving our documentation

+**Note:** medic-docs does not involve release management and acceptance testing.
+Help us maintain the quality of our documentation by submiting a pull request (PR) with any suggested changes.

 Is our documentation up to date?
 Have we covered everything we should?
 Could our wording be improved?
 Read our [Documentation Style Guide](https://github.com/medic/medic-docs/blob/master/development/docs-style-guide.md) then open a pull request with your suggested changes or additions.
 Want to talk about Documentation generally?
 Join our [Community Forum](https://communityhealthtoolkit.org/forum)!

+### Code of Conduct

+All maintainers and contributors are required to act according to our [Code of Conduct](https://github.com/medic/medic/blob/master/CODE_OF_CONDUCT.md).
+Thank you for your help building a positive community and a safe environment for everyone.

 #### License
 The software is provided under AGPL-3.0.
 Contributions to this project are accepted under the same license.